medic/cht-docs/content/en/apps/guides/hosting/3.x/offline.md

 ---
-title: "Offline Hosting of CHT Server"
+title: "Offline Hosting of CHT 3.x Server"
 linkTitle: "Offline Hosting"
 weight: 100
+aliases:
+  - /apps/guides/hosting/offline
 description: >
  Deploying and hosting CHT Core server instances without Internet connectivity
 ---

-{{% alert title="Note" %}} This guide is not meant for a production CHT instance.
+{{% alert title="Note" %}}
+This guide is not meant for a production CHT instance.
 Support may be added in the future an offline CHT server in a production environment.
 Please see the "Considerations" section below.

 Proceed only if you have staff familiar with DNS, TLS Certs, DHCP, LAN topology and Linux in general.
-This is a complex deployment where mistakes are easy to make unless proper training is in place. {{% /alert %}}
+This is a complex deployment where mistakes are easy to make unless proper training is in place.
+{{% /alert %}}

+{{% alert title="Note" %}}
+This guide only applies to CHT 3.x.
+{{% /alert %}}

 ## Introduction